-[Iwate Prefecture] Enjoy the Morioka Sansa dance!
-Introducing highlights and ways to enjoy the event for the first time in three years
+[Iwate Prefecture] Enjoy the Morioka Sansa Odori Festival!
+Introducing the highlights and how to enjoy the festival, which is being held for the first time in three years

-Image provided by: Morioka Sansa Odori Executive Committee
+Image provided by: Morioka Sansa Dance Executive Committee

-Morioka Sansa Odori, Iwate's representative summer festival, will be held for the first time in three years over four days from August 1st to 4th!
+From August 1st to 4th, the Morioka Sansa Dance, Iwate's representative summer festival, will be held for the first time in three years!

-"I want to go see the Sansa Odori as a summer memory!"
+"I want to go see the Sansa Dance to make some summer memories!"

-"What are the highlights of the Sansa Odori?"
+"What are the highlights of the Sansa Dance?"

-For those of you who are wondering, this time we will introduce the highlights and how to enjoy the festival from the perspective of someone who has participated in the Sansa Odori.
+For those of you wondering, this time we will introduce the highlights and how to enjoy the Sansa Dance from the perspective of someone who has participated in it before.

 Powerful drumming!
 You'll be glued to the parade!